SravankumarPrudhvi/jenkins-git-nginx/readme.txt

-if you face issue while trasfering from jenkins to ngin the error Host key verification failed.
+if you face issue while trasfering from jenkins to ngin in defferent servers the error Host key verification failed.

 The error again is:
 Host key verification failed.